pelim95/govtech-test/ReadMe.md

 The server will start on `http://localhost:3000` (or the port specified in your `.env` file)

 You should see:

 ```
 Server is running on port 3000
 Database connected successfully
 ```

+*Application logs should be logged under a file called `govtech-test.log` as well as in the console.*

 ### Using Docker

 If wished to use Docker, please download below tools:

 - **Docker** (for containerization) - [Download here](https://www.docker.com/products/docker-desktop)

 Then run below commands:

 ```bash
 # Build Docker image
 docker build -t govtech-test .